 A two-times world and four times Commonwealth champion in athletics, Jana was the first woman to represent Australia in both summer and winter Olympic Games.
-She is currently studying a medical degree and hopes to specialise in gynaecology and follow her passion for improving women’s health.
+She has recently graduated a Bachelor of Medicine and hopes to specialise in gynaecology and follow her passion for improving women’s health.

 “It is with great pleasure I get to join the ACCF team.
 I have been passionate about women’s health for many years and in particular raising awareness and reducing the rates of cervical cancer.
 I myself had CIN 3 dysplasia before the birth of my daughter.
 It was scary but I was incredibly well cared for.
 With the great screening and prevention programs here in Australia, we can make a huge impact on the disease, simply with empowering women with knowledge.
 I love that ACCF also targets countries who don’t have the same programs we have, investing time and resources into reducing the global problem of cervical cancer.”